-You have to cut out so many common foods when you go LH, that I decided at least half my meals would have to be vegetables from then on.
+You have to cut out so many common foods when you go LH, that I decided at least half my meals would have to be vegetables from then on After all, so many low histamine veggies are actively antihistamine foods.
 This preparation is so quick and easy to make that it’s something I have at least a few times a week, these days.
 All you need are 3 ingredients, plus a little salt and pepper.
 It’s less than 20 minutes from fridge to place, so let’s get into it!

 - 1 pound of thin organic asparagus stalks

 - spritz of lemon juice or lime (use a sprinkle of camu camu powder if you can't tolerate citrus)

 Then wash your asparagus carefully, being gentle with the tips, especially if your stalks are more than a day or two old.
 Get out your cutting board and a sharp knife, and cut the bottoms of the asparagus stalks off.
 For reference, aim for just above where the color changes from white or purple to green, usually 1/3 or 1/2 of the way down the stalk.
 If you encounter resistance, you may need to cut a bit higher, because the closer you get to the bottom, the more fibrous the stalk is.
 Unfortunately the bottoms are too fibrous to enjoy, so just compost them.

 Next, peel your garlic cloves (remember to use fresh organic garlic!), and chop them into tiny pieces.

 Arrange your asparagus stalks on the baking sheet, tips all lined up at the edge, so they can roast evenly.
 Sprinkle the chopped garlic evenly onto the asparagus, but don't worry if it's not completely even.
 The garlic ends up flavoring the oil more than the asparagus, since the fat carries the flavor in any dish.